Adversarial Concept Distillation for One-Step Diffusion Personalization

-However, existing personalization methods often overlook this critical requirement for few-step diffusion models.
-Directly applying conventional personalization techniques to these acceleration models frequently results in failure cases.
-As an example illustrated in Fig.~\ref{fig:naive_baseline}, the \textit{word-inversion} method Textual Inversion applied to the one-step diffusion model SDTurbo~\citep{sauer2023adversarial} is unable to learn the textual concept tokens, which indicates that the one-step diffusion model struggles to independently update the text encoder.
-This presents the first challenge in \ourproblem: \textbf{1) Student inadaptability:} The student cannot learn text tokens independently and effectively.
-This issue is further exemplified in our experiments with the \textit{weight-optimization} method Custom Diffusion~\citep{kumari2023customdiffusion} in one-step models (Fig.~\ref{fig:naive_baseline}), where jointly updating the text encoder and the diffusion backbone fails to improve performance and instead degrades generation quality.
-For existing \textit{encoder-based} personalization methods, they struggle to generalize to one-step diffusion due to its unique architectural and optimization properties (IP-Adapter in Fig.~\ref{fig:naive_baseline}).
+However, directly applying conventional personalization techniques to the fast few-step diffusion models results in severe failure cases.
+As the example illustrated in Fig.~\ref{fig:naive_baseline}, the \textit{word-inversion} method Textual Inversion applied to the one-step diffusion model SDTurbo~\citep{sauer2023adversarial} is unable to learn the textual concept tokens.
+This leads to the first challenge in \ourproblem: \textbf{1) Student inadaptability:} The few-step student cannot learn text tokens independently and effectively.
+This issue is further exemplified with the \textit{weight-optimization} method Custom Diffusion~\citep{kumari2023customdiffusion} (Fig.~\ref{fig:naive_baseline}), where jointly updating the text encoder and the diffusion backbone fails to improve performance and instead degrades generation quality.
+Note that existing \textit{encoder-based} personalization methods also struggle to generalize to one-step diffusion (see IP-Adapter in Fig.~\ref{fig:naive_baseline}).
 A naive way to leverage the distillation technique for the \ourproblem problem is to first fine-tune a multi-step teacher model on the target concept, then use it to generate diverse samples to distill the one-step student.
-However, this results in two additional challenges: \textbf{2) Inefficiency:} The multi-step generation process and non-end-to-end teacher-student distillation will significantly slow down learning. \textbf{3) Teacher irreliability:} The teacher itself can also fail to capture certain concepts, limiting its effectiveness as a guiding signal for the student.
-These issues contribute to significant failure cases of current methods in concept personalization for one-step diffusion student models.
+However, this results in two additional challenges: \textbf{2) Inefficiency:} The multi-step generation process and non-end-to-end teacher-student distillation will significantly slow down learning. \textbf{3) Teacher unreliability:} The teacher itself can also fail to capture certain concepts, limiting its effectiveness as a guiding signal for the student.
+These issues contribute to significant failure cases of current methods in concept personalization for one-step diffusion models.